 Craft Marijuana Cooperative - means a marijuana Cultivator comprised of residents of the Commonwealth and organized as a limited liability company, limited partnership, or cooperative corporation under the laws of the Commonwealth.
-A cooperatives license to Cultivate, Manufacture and Transfer marijuana to Marijuana Establishments, but not to consumers an extract from marijuana, including concentrated forms of marijuana and products composed of marijuana and other ingredients that are intended for use or consumption, including edible products, beverages, topical products, ointments, oils and tinctures.
+A cooperatives license to Cultivate, Manufacture and Transfer marijuana to Marijuana Establishments, but not to consumers or development at an unsubsidized price commensurate with the fair market value of said dwelling unit.

+Marijuana Products - products that have been manufactured and contain marijuana or an extract from marijuana, including concentrated forms of marijuana and products composed of marijuana and other ingredients that are intended for use or consumption, including edible products, beverages, topical products, ointments, oils and tinctures.